 A: Operation Eyesight is an international development organization working to eliminate avoidable blindness with the help of donations from people like you, and support from service clubs, foundations, corporations and governments.
 Based in Canada, our organization has brought sight-restoration and blindness-prevention treatment to millions of people since we were founded in 1963.
-Today, our work is focused in the African countries of Ghana, Kenya and Zambia, and India – places where blindness can be deadly, especially to those who are very young, old or poor.
+Today, our work is focused in the African countries of Ghana, Kenya and Zambia, and India and Nepal – places where blindness can be deadly, especially to those who are very young, old or poor.
 We believe avoidable blindness will be eliminated when everyone has access to quality eye care regardless of their ability to pay, and when all countries have eye care systems that are sustainable without foreign support.

 Q: Is avoidable blindness a big problem?

 A: Global blindness is a major health issue.
 Among the very young, the very poor and the elderly, visual impairment can lead to death.
 Vision loss robs people of their independence, financial stability, opportunity and dignity.
 Around the world, an estimated 253 million people are visually impaired.
 89 percent of these people live in low and middle income countries.
 An estimated 36 million people are totally blind.

 Q: What is the main cause of blindness in the world?

 A: According to the World Health Organization, the largest cause of visual impairment is uncorrected refractive error (the need for a simple eye exam and a pair of eyeglasses).
 The next largest cause is cataracts.
 Other causes include glaucoma, trachoma, diabetic retinopathy, age-related macular degeneration and eye conditions in children such as vitamin A deficiency.

 Q: How can I help Operation Eyesight end avoidable blindness?